Trends and Technology

 “Procurement teams find themselves up against another challenging year,” said Kristyn Baker, C2FO’s vice president of procurement and sourcing strategy.
 “On top of everything that COVID brought with it, now there is inflation to top it off.

 “But given the challenges that have been thrown at procurement teams since early 2020, if nothing else, they have learned to become even more agile and adept at contingency planning.
-Just like the last two years, they’ll get through this and come out even better on the other side.”
+Just like the last few years, they’ll get through this and come out even better on the other side.”

 Treat suppliers well